QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Results and Analysis

 \subsubsection{Structural Validity and Internal Consistency}

-As shown in Table~\ref{tab:structural_compliance}~(A), all three systems achieve comparable structural validity: valid DAG topology and zero detected logical contradictions ($S_{\text{logic}} = 1.000$) across all case studies.
+As shown in Table~\ref{tab:structural_compliance}~(A), all three systems achieve comparable structural validity: valid DAG topology and zero detected logical contradictions ($S_{\text{logic}} = 1.000$) across all benchmark systems.
 Each operational element traces to at least one tactical goal, and each tactical goal links to a strategic objective.
 The key differentiator is compliance coverage.
 QUARE achieves 98.2\% average compliance, a $+$105\% improvement over both MARE (47.6\%) and iReDev (47.8\%), which score nearly identically despite differing architectures.
-This gap is most pronounced in the safety-critical AD case, where QUARE reaches 91.1\% ISO~26262 coverage against MARE's 7.8\% and iReDev's 10.0\%.
-This advantage stems from Phase~4 RAG-augmented verification, which maps requirements to specific standard clauses.
-Neither MARE nor iReDev includes such a step; their compliance scores reflect only incidental overlap between generated requirements and regulatory clauses.
+This gap is most pronounced in the safety-critical AD case.
+The advantage stems from Phase~4 RAG-augmented verification, which maps requirements to specific standard clauses.
+Neither MARE nor iReDev includes such a step, their compliance scores reflect only incidental overlap between generated requirements and regulatory clauses.